What is SUP Paddleboard Yoga?

 Beginner Tips for Paddleboard Yoga

 Yoga poses are challenging which make practicing SUP yoga more intimidating.
 Good news, however, is that the exercise is not entirely impossible.
-The following tips will help you take your next yoga session on water.
+The following tips will help you take your next yoga session on water and develop sup yoga flow.

 Master the center of your paddleboard